czarkhenn/form-to-pdf/README.md

 # Form to PDF Generator

-A Django web application that allows users to fill out a form and generate a PDF document from the submitted data.
-The application uses WeasyPrint for PDF generation and provides a clean web interface for form input and preview.
+A Django web application that allows users to fill out a form and generate PDF document from `form.pdf` template.
+The application uses pypdf for PDF generation.

 ## Features

 - **Dynamic Form Input**: User-friendly web form for data collection
-- **Preview Functionality**: HTML preview before PDF generation
-- **PDF Generation**: High-quality PDF creation using WeasyPrint
+- **PDF Generation**: `pypdf` reads, clones and fill out the `form.pdf`
-- **Docker Support**: Easy deployment with Docker and docker-compose
+- **Docker Support**: Local development with Docker and docker-compose

 ## Dependencies
 - **Docker**

 ### Python Dependencies
 - **Django**
-- **WeasyPrint**
+- **pypdf**

 ## Setup Instructions